HIKING IN THE MAJESTIC WHITE MOUNTAINS… PADDLING WHITEWATER IN MAINE… LEARNING HOW TO COOK AND SET UP CAMP…

 THIS IS THE TRIP PROGRAM AT CAMP ARCADIA!

-The Trip Program at Camp Arcadia is designed to offer unique outdoor experiences for all our campers.
-We have designed safe yet exciting hiking, canoeing and camping adventures in both Maine and New Hampshire.
-These trips give campers the opportunity to discover the beauty of the wilderness and develop self-confidence in living in the out-of-doors.
+Our Trip Program is designed to offer unique outdoor experiences for all our campers.
+We have designed safe yet exciting hiking, canoeing and camping adventures in Maine and New Hampshire.
+These trips give our campers the opportunity to discover the beauty of the wilderness and develop self-confidence in living in the out-of-doors.

 Campers on our trips learn to read topographical weather patterns and whitewater river currents.
 Campers also learn about orienteering and discover the best methods to create proper shelter, build fires in adverse conditions, plan and prepare hearty meals and pack appropriate gear and equipment.

 We design all our trips to be age appropriate.
-Each age group will be offered several options throughout the summer for both Canoe and Mountain trips.
-Permission for day and overnight trips is sent to parents before camp, campers can then choose to sign up for the trips that interest them once they arrive at Camp.
-The Head of Canoeing and Mountain Trips will talk with each age group about their options, depending on what session each camper attends.
+Each age group is offered several options throughout the summer for Canoe and Mountain trips.
+We ask parents for permission for day and overnight trips before Camp.
+Campers can choose to sign up for the trips that interest them once they arrive at Camp.
+The Head of Canoeing and Mountain Trips will talk with each age group about their options.

 Mountain Trips include: